Let me guess:

 There’s a lot to see and do in Akihabara, so if you’ve really only got a day, I’d recommend spending a good amount of time here.

 Have you been thinking about your future?

 Good, because this is where the timeline splits.

-Drop by the Pokémon Café nearby at Tokyo Station for a fun, memorable atmosphere, well-crafted cute entrees, snacks and desserts all based on Pokémon (You might need to make an advance reservation though).
+Drop by the Pokémon Café near Tokyo Station for a fun, memorable atmosphere, well-crafted cute entrees, snacks, and desserts all based on Pokémon (You might need to make an advance reservation though).

 There’s a Pokémon Center here too in case you didn’t go to Ikebukuro’s.

 At Tokyo Station, a major area of Tokyo with skyscrapers and the Imperial Palace and Gardens in case you want to see some regular places too.
 (Hmm, could the Budokan in the palace gardens be considered a K-On location?)

 You can find more info on the café here.
 If that’s not your thing, visit a maid café while you’re in Akiba!